Course description for study year 2021-2022. Please note that changes may occur.

 Students should understand fundamental logical principles and analyses and be able to communicate their choices and recommendations clearly.

-What are the benefits of building and using geostatistical models, as opposed to relying on mental models or just "gut feel?"
+What are the benefits of building and using formal models, as opposed to relying on mental models or just "gut feel?"
 The primary purpose of modeling is to generate decision insight; by which we mean an improved understanding of the decision situation at hand.
 While mathematical models consist of numbers and symbols, the real benefit of using them is to make better decisions.
 Better decisions results from improved understanding, not just the numbers themselves.

 Required prerequisite knowledge

-Written exam, portfolio evaluation and project report
+Written exam and portfolio evaluation and assignments

 A - F